Approval to transfer personal loans, credit cards and savings accounts to NatWest – Frequently Asked Questions

 What will happen when my account(s) move to NatWest systems?

-If the proposed transfer is approved, we expect that your account(s) will move on to NatWest systems towards the end of 2025 and over the coming months you’ll be sent detailed information on what will happen.
+We expect that your account(s) will move on to NatWest systems towards the end of 2025 and over the coming months you’ll be sent detailed information on what will happen.
 While there may be changes to reflect the way NatWest operates and looks after your account(s), you can be assured that NatWest is working to ensure that, where possible, your new account is the same.
 This includes the overall amount of interest charged for credit cards, the amount of interest earned for savings, and honouring any promotional offers.

 The overall amount of interest charged for personal loans will be the same as long as you pay your loan in line with your loan agreement.
 If you don’t pay in line with your loan agreement, for example if there are any outstanding payments when the account transfers on to NatWest systems or payments are made late after that, there may be a slight increase in the amount of interest you are charged (you’ll find more information about this on page 32 of the Customer Booklet).